rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 ### Metamask

-Metamask is a bridge with Ethereum networks, it is a kind of web wallet with facilite the transactions using yours accounts.
+Metamask is a kind of web wallet which facilitates transactions using yours accounts.
 It can be used with RSK networks too.
 It have versions for some browsers, like Chrome, Firefox, Opera and Brave.

 Go to [metamask.io](https://metamask.io/) and install it.